 • • •

-The Roland CUBE Street EX is a great solution for the guitarist on the go.
+The Roland CUBE Street EX is a great practice amp for the guitarist on the go.
 Powered by eight AA batteries that last 20 hours, you can take the ultra-portable CUBE with you wherever you are located.

 - Practice or gigs.
 This is a great practice amplifier, but it has enough power to also work at smaller live gigs.